MetaBarj0/environments/windows/msys2/README.md

 Everything you need is located in its very own sub directory under the `msys2` one.
 You only need to copy paste it in the right location to make things working.

-## Other development activities

-This environment has so far a limited support for `dotnet` development (debug does not work pretty well).
-You can see in the `.bashrc` file that there is a path registered in the `PATH` environment variable thus, ensure to download the dotnet sdk if you want to use it.
-You may have to adjust paths regarding the version of the dotnet sdk you are using